IPCC Report Malaysian Sustainable Palm Oil

 But what About Deforestation for Palm Oil?

 That is an accusation that is common against palm oil.
 A simple internet search using only the keywords “palm oil” will show what we mean.
-This is unfortunate for Malaysian palm oil as the accusations fail to recognize what the government has done to make the industry sustainable.
+This is unfortunate for Malaysian palm oil as the accusations fail to recognise what the government has done to make the industry sustainable.
 Malaysia has gone over and above other agricultural commodities in ensuring the sustainability of Malaysian palm oil.

 Fictions will always be more popular than facts but the undeniable truth on Malaysian palm oil and deforestation is best said in this study on palm oil biodiesel and GHG emissions savings.
 We quote the study in full with hyperlinks.